stenito/fasticons/README.md

 If you find an [issue](https://github.com/stenito/fasticons/issues) with something or have a [question](https://github.com/stenito/fasticons/labels/question), please do not hesitate to [post it here](https://github.com/stenito/fasticons/issues).

 Please post [feature requests here](https://github.com/stenito/fasticons/labels/enhancement).
-Check if your request is already listed before.
+Check if your request has already been posted before.

 ---